Average Cost of Home Insurance in Illinois

 Step 2: Gather Quotes From 3 to 5 Insurers

-Mix big names (State Farm, Allstate, USAA) with regional players (Country Financial, Erie, Andover).
-Make sure each quote uses identical dwelling, liability, and deductible limits.
+Mix big names (Allstate, Auto-Owners, State Farm, USAA) with regional players (Country Financial, Erie, Nationwide).
+Make sure each quote uses identical dwelling, liability, and deductible limits, and confirm whether a separate wind/hail deductible is included.

 Step 3: Test the Bundle

 Price home alone, then home plus auto, with each carrier.
 Sometimes bundling beats the cheapest standalone home rate, sometimes it doesn't.
-The same logic applies when you shop for car insurance at the same time.
+The same logic applies when you look at neighboring markets like our Georgia home insurance guide, where State Farm bundles reach 27% as well.

 Step 4: Ask About Every Discount

 Use this exact line: "Can you list every discount I qualify for in Illinois and how much each saves?"
-Then ask what you'd need to do to unlock additional ones (alarm, leak sensor, new roof).
+Then ask what you would need to do to unlock additional ones (monitored alarm, leak sensor, new roof, Class 4 impact-resistant shingles).

 Step 5: Choose the Right Deductible